 The risk assessment instrument used in California to predict risk of violent reoffense by sex offenders is the Level of Service/Case Management Inventory (LS/CMI).
 This instrument is also scored by sex offender treatment professionals during probation or parole, and used to guide decisions in treatment and while the offender is on parole or probation supervision.
 Unlike the other official SARATSO risk instruments, the LS/CMI can be used to predict risk of re-offense with female sex offenders as well as male offenders.

-The Static-99R score is used to predict risk of sexual reoffense, based on the offender's score category (all offenders with a score of -2, for example, would be considered low risk to commit a new sexual offense).
+The Static-99R score is used to predict risk of sexual reoffense, based on the offender's score category.

 Predicted Sexual Recidivism by Score Category, Five Years after Release from Custody*

 ||Predicted Recidivism Rate